ibm-cloud-architecture/refarch-integration/docs/icp/README.md

 ![Brown on ICP](./bc-icp-cfg3.png)

 To support this configuration on top of config 2, the  *Inventory Data Access Layer* app running on Liberty is packaged as docker container and deployed using helm chart deployment configuration.

-The step by step instruction are in [this article](https://github.com/ibm-cloud-architecture/refarch-integration-inventory-dal/blob/master/docs/icp/README.md).
+The step by step instructions are in [this article](https://github.com/ibm-cloud-architecture/refarch-integration-inventory-dal/blob/master/docs/icp/README.md).

 The LDAP, DB2 server servers are still running on Traditional IT servers.